Adaptavant/.github/.github/PULL_REQUEST_TEMPLATE/aw_mobile_container-feature.md

 - [ ] Required Sentry Logs (or) Breadcrumbs are added
 - [ ] Did I remove all unnecessary logging and print statements
 - [ ] Thread-Safety is considered when utilizing Shared resources
+- [ ] The code has been thoroughly reviewed for potential security vulnerabilities
+- [ ] Sensitive information is not exposed in code or configuration